 As representatives of Elmore County Public Schools, the Child Nutrition team is dedicated to improving the health of children in Elmore County by providing nutritious, attractive, timely, and consistent meal services that meet state and federal guidelines.
 Our staff strives to provide services that enhance program quality and accountability in an efficient, friendly manner.

-2. We believe that food safety is one of our concerns.
+2. We believe that food safety is a top priority.
 We have implemented a Hazard Analysis Critical Control Point (HACCP) Program throughout the District to reduce the chance of a food-borne illness event.
 Temperatures of all food products are monitored throughout production and service.

 3. We believe that it is a privilege to serve the students of Elmore County.